Tableau for Beginners: Data Visualisation Made Easy

 Q2.
 Can I use Tableau for free?

-Ans.
-Yes, Tableau offers a free version known as Tableau Public.
-However, more advanced features in Tableau Desktop and Tableau Server require a paid license and you can check pricing on tableau website.
+A. Yes, Tableau offers a free version known as Tableau Public.
+However, more advanced features in Tableau Desktop and Tableau Server require a paid license, and you can check pricing on the Tableau website.

 Q3.
 Why is Tableau the best Visualization tool?